MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/prerequisites.md

   For instructions, see [Register resource providers](#register-resource-providers).

-- To onborad SQL Server to Arc-enabled SQL Server, user or service principal must have permissions in the Azure resource group to complete the task.
+- To onboard SQL Server to Arc-enabled SQL Server, user or service principal must have permissions in the Azure resource group to complete the task.
 Specifically:
   - `Microsoft.AzureArcData/register/action`
   - `Microsoft.HybridCompute/machines/extensions/read`
   - `Microsoft.HybridCompute/machines/extensions/write`